akash-network/website/src/content/Token_Homepage/index.md

   title: AKT is the native utility token of Akash Network, used as the primary means to govern, secure the blockchain, incentivize participants, and provide a default mechanism to store and exchange value.
   description: AKT is the native utility token of Akash Network, used as the primary means to govern, secure the blockchain, incentivize participants, and provide a default mechanism to store and exchange value.

-howItWorksSection:
-  title: How it works

-  cards:
-    - title: Security
-      description: Akash Network is secured by a Proof-of-Stake (PoS) blockchain, and AKT is used to secure the network by staking.
-Staking AKT provides a passive income stream for stakers, and increases the security of the network.
-      icon: "./assets/security.svg"

-    - title: Governance
-      description: Akash Network is community-owned and all aspects of the network are governed by AKT holders.
-AKT holders can vote on proposals to improve the network and manage critical parameters such as inflation rate and take rates.
-      icon: "./assets/governance.svg"

-    - title: Value Exchange
-      description: AKT provides a default mechanism to store and exchange value, and acts as a reserve currency in Cosmos’ multi-currency and multi-chain ecosystem.
-      icon: "./assets/exchange.svg"

-    - title: Incentivization
-      description: AKT provides a default mechanism to store and exchange value, and acts as a reserve currency in Cosmos’ multi-currency and multi-chain ecosystem.
-      icon: "./assets/incentive.svg"

 ecosystemSection:
   title: Ecosystem Tools
   description: "The following tools are available to explore the Akash Network blockchain, stake AKT, and participate in governance."